impleri/player-skills/resources/datapack/data/playerskills/readme.md

 31. [TheOneProbe/WTHIT/Jade] Cannot identify in-world item.
 (WIP)

 ### Recipe Restrictions
+TODO: Do the tests!
 40. Cannot craft a blocked recipe using inventory screen 2x2 crafting grid.
 41. Cannot craft a blocked recipe using a crafting table.
 42. Cannot craft a blocked recipe using a furnace.
 43. Cannot craft a blocked recipe using a blast furnace.
-44. Cannot craft a blocked recipe using a campfire.
+44. Cannot craft a blocked recipe using a smoker.
-45. Cannot craft a blocked recipe using a smoker.
+45. Cannot craft a blocked recipe using a campfire.
 46. Cannot craft a blocked recipe using a smithing table.
 47. Cannot craft a blocked recipe using a stonecutter.